 Read the stories of Julius Caesar, Alexander the Great, Napoleon and other famous generals.

-Conquerors had always made sure they received political and material rewards commensurate with their achievements.
+Conquerors made sure they received political and material rewards commensurate with their achievements.
 And far from giving up the powers they possessed, they pressed on to acquire more.

 Yet Washington took nothing, asked for nothing.